Chinese Medicines Section

 This Section examines Proprietary Chinese medicines and Chinese herbal medicines submitted mainly by the Department of Health (DH).

-Proprietary Chinese medicines and Chinese herbal medicines are analyzed for their safety and quality including the determination of pesticide residues and heavy metals/toxic elements.
-Urgent analytical services are also provided to DH in relation to investigation into the causes of poisoning cases and reports of adverse drug reactions involving the consumption of Chinese medicines.
+Proprietary Chinese medicines and Chinese herbal medicines are analyzed for their safety and quality, including the determination of pesticide residues, sulphur dioxide residues, aflatoxins and heavy metals/toxic elements.
+Urgent analytical services are also provided to DH for investigations into suspected poisoning cases and reports of adverse drug reactions related to the consumption of Chinese medicines.
 Besides, chemical marker identification testing is conducted for suspected unregistered proprietary Chinese medicines.

 Quality Assurance